MozaicWorks/SoftwareDesignStudies/README.md

 #### Hints

-* An interpretor is easier to write than a compiler
+* An interpreter is easier to write than a compiler
 * Internal DSLs are easier to write than external DSLs or general purpose languages.
 Some languages support internal DSLs better.
 * Don't worry if you don't know how to use grammars, compiler-compilers and other tools; just write your own syntactic and semantic parser.
-It'll work well enough for a small language.
+It will work well enough for a small language.
 * Single-pass syntactic parsers are easier to implement (aka only read forward, never go back)
 * If you know how to use advanced tools, or if you want to learn how to use them, then go for it